Taliban sweep across Afghanistan’s south, take 4 more cities

 In the south, insurgents swept through three provincial capitals on Friday.

-Attaullah Afghan, the head of the provincial council in Helmand, said the Taliban captured Lashkar Gah following weeks of heavy fighting and raised their white flag over governmental buildings.
+The Taliban captured Lashkar Gah following weeks of heavy fighting and raised their white flag over governmental buildings, said Attaullah Afghan, the head of the provincial council in Helmand.
 He said that three army bases outside of the city remain under government control.

 In Tirin Kot, the capital of the southern Uruzgan province, Taliban fighters paraded through a main square, driving a Humvee and a pickup seized from Afghan forces.
 Local officials confirmed that the Taliban also captured the capitals of Zabul province in the south and Ghor in the west.